Call To Schedule A Free Consultation

 • A death occurred as a result of the negligence of another person or another person’s intent to harm or kill the individual.

-• The plaintiff must show the court that the defendant owed the deceased individual a certain duty of care and subsequently violated or “breached” that duty of care.
+• The defendant owed the deceased individual a certain duty of care and subsequently violated or “breached” that duty of care.

-• For a medical malpractice case, this duty of care refers to the typical medical standard of care.
+• For a medical malpractice case, this breach of duty refers to the typical medical standard of care.

 • For deaths resulting from a car accident, this duty of care may be the responsibility to follow the rules of the road and drive safely when operating any vehicle.